Simpson students who study abroad are many things: scholars, researchers, visitors, explorers.

 “Walter Lain is not just a great photographer, he did a fantastic job for me,” he said.
 “In fact, it wasn’t just him.
 Other people were involved in making the transition easier for international students.
 I was fortunate enough to have friends and professors who cared about me.”

-In 2011, during his senior year, Spreitzenbarth ser ved as an intern to U.S. Sen. Tom Harkin of Iowa.
-He said he made many great friends, and remembers playing soccer on the Washington Mall.
+In 2011, during his senior year, Spreitzenbarth served as an intern to U.S. Sen. Tom Harkin of Iowa.
+He said he made many great friends, and remembers playing soccer in the Washington Mall.

 “The job in the Senate isn’t quite like any other job,” he said.
 “As an intern, I wasn’t entirely responsible for a certain area, but I had the chance to help and support the staff and get insights into a variety of areas.
 I was particularly interested in energy and natural resources.”

 Spreitzenbarth now works as a logistics trainee and planner not far from Schorndorf.
 He expects to begin work soon on a master’s degree.